©2010 Relational Psychotherapy

 So how can therapy help?
 By carefully listening and responding to you over a period of time, we can together build the trust that is the cornerstone of change and development.
 In therapy we will attempt to create together an environment that has your wellbeing at its centre.

 When considering Psychotherapy people often ask ‘how long will it take?’
 This is a very difficult question to answer as each therapeutic process has its own momentum and timescale.
 One way of thinking about such a process is to consider how long you may have been living with a particular problem or way of being that you find destructive in your life.
 If the answer is years, possibly even back into childhood, then it is unlikely that you will find the peace with, or freedom from, the issue in a few weeks or months.
 The timescale involved often reflects the depth of the difficulty experienced.
 It may also be that you come to feel involved and committed to a process that is about you and your life.
 Therapy can start off as being something you desperately and reluctantly engage in and become an activity you choose as something that helps and enhances your life.

-My psychotherapy consulting room in Nailsworth is a private and confidential space in my home that has its own separate entrance.
 I will endeavour to be reliable and committed to the therapy process with you and would ask you to do the same, although of course different feelings, sometimes strong, are felt at different times.
 We will agree to meet at a regular time, usually once weekly (although sometimes more frequently is helpful) and this way carve out some time for you and your emotional process.

 I currently charge between £60 and £120 per 50 minute session.
 In setting my fees I am trying to be realistic about charging an amount that both reflects my experience and is a meaningful amount to pay based on different incomes.

 As a guide, the amount of money should be meaningful to you without being too restrictive.
 I will leave you to decide on the amount you will pay as you know your finances better than I do!